Introduction

 The guiding concept for the research project at hand are sociotechnical imaginaries, referring to shared visions of a preferred future and ideas about how this future is enabled by technology1.
 These visions are important to study as they are actively shaping the present, not least in policy processes where they are used both to motivate investment in science and technology and as a common goal for these investments.2 This means that sociotechnical imaginaries are always co-produced in collaboration between state, policy, and industry actors.

 To understand this process, and to also allow for alternative imaginaries to appear, we arranged a series of future workshops where key actors could meet and discuss the future of education.
 Future workshops were first developed as a method for civic participation collaborative decision-making3 but has later also been used in development work within companies and organizations and as a data collection method in research.
 In short, a future workshop is about identifying problems or challenges in a certain area and coming up with possible solutions together with the other participants.
-Future workshops are performed in distinct phases and uses visual techniques to facilitate discussion45.
+Future workshops are performed in distinct phases and uses visualization techniques to facilitate discussion45.

 The theme of these workshops was “the classroom of 2040”, and the goal was to come up with a shared vision of what schools could look like 16 years from now.
-The participants worked in smaller groups of 3-5 persons with one research present in each group.
+The participants worked in smaller groups of 3-5 persons with one researcher present in each group.

 In the first phase, the participants were invited to reflect upon the dominant imaginaries of the future classroom.
-As basis for discussion, we used 50 stock photo images of the future classroom and asked them to organize them to find some common themes regarding how the future classroom is usually represented.
+As basis for discussion, we used 50 stock photo images of the future classroom and asked the participants to organize them to find some common themes regarding how the future classroom is usually represented.
 The images were the first recommendations on the search string “future classroom” from three main stock agencies (Getty, Shutterstock and Adobe) that included some kind of digital technology or device and were selected to represent the sociotechnical imaginaries of the future classroom and make it more concrete.

 In the fourth phase, we ended the session with a common reflection about how to reach this future and their role as stakeholders in making this happen.